fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

 For this demo, we've set up a hacked version of NextJS to support server-side rendering with seamless integration of AI.JSX and React components.
 The subdemos are:

-- [Basic completion](../../packages/nextjs-demo/src/app/basic-completion/page.tsx): Streaming the AI's response directly to the browser.
+- Basic completion (`packages/nextjs-demo/src/app/basic-completion/page.tsx`): Streaming the AI's response directly to the browser.
-- [JIT UI: React](../../packages/nextjs-demo/src/app/recipe/page.tsx): We provide building block components, and the AI decides how to assemble them into the final output.
+- JIT UI: React (`packages/nextjs-demo/src/app/recipe/page.tsx`): We provide building block components, and the AI decides how to assemble them into the final output.
-- [JIT UI: Raw HTML](../../packages/nextjs-demo/src/app/nl-gh-search/page.tsx): We teach the AI to query GitHub, and invite it to inject whatever HTML it wants into our UI. 😱
+- JIT UI: Raw HTML (`packages/nextjs-demo/src/app/nl-gh-search/page.tsx`): We teach the AI to query GitHub, and invite it to inject whatever HTML it wants into our UI. 😱
-- [Sleep](../../packages/nextjs-demo/src/app/z/page.tsx): An AI app with non-trivial business logic, streamed to the client.
+- Sleep (`packages/nextjs-demo/src/app/z/page.tsx`): An AI app with non-trivial business logic, streamed to the client.

 To run the demo, go to the monorepo root, and run: